JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

 constructor.
 This behaviour can be inconvenient if the designated initializers aren't marked properly in the library.
 To disable these compiler checks, use the `disableDesignatedInitializerChecks` property.

-### Wrap exceptions
+### Handle Objective-C exceptions

+By default, the program crashes if Objective-C exceptions reach the Objective-C to Kotlin interop boundry and get to the Kotlin code.

-To enable wrapping of Objective-C exceptions into Kotlin exceptions, use the `foreignExceptionMode = objc-wrap` property.
+To make Kotlin properly handle Objective-C exceptions, enable wrapping with the `foreignExceptionMode = objc-wrap`property.
-Kotlin exceptions get the `ForeignException` type.
+In this case, Objective-C exceptions are translated into Kotlin exceptions that get the `ForeignException` type.

-#### Linker errors
+#### Help resolve linker errors

 Linker errors might occur when a Kotlin library depends on C or Objective-C libraries, for example, using the [CocoaPods integration](native-cocoapods.md).
 If dependent libraries aren't installed locally on the machine or configured